 Now you maybe thinking, “So what if my brain created me in my own mind…what’s the big deal?”
 Here’s the problem.
 Our brain also takes pleasure in miss-creating.
 For example, are you responsible for those nighttime dreams that are chaotic and nonsensical?
 Was it you that caused people, places and things not to appear in your dreams as they really are?
 Of course not…your brain created the mess, by taking what is true and twisting it into something of its own making.

 When Jesus connected the dots, he became aware that our brain will twist how God sees us, into a distorted image of who our brain thinks we are…whose “chatter” comes between us and God.
 (Sigmund Freud, the father of modern day psychiatry called this image, of who our brain thinks we are, the ego, which is Latin for I…the self.)

 Realizing that our personality had evolved in more than one direction, inspired Jesus to say, “Whoever wants to save their life will lose it, but whoever loses their life for me will find it.”
 This lesson makes clear, there’s a side of our personality we must lose…in order to find the side that takes us to…The Kingdom.

 What follows are answers to questions about The Kingdom and how to reach it.

-What is The Kingdom of Heaven?
+What is The Kingdom of God?
 In one word…PEACE, for which there is no substitute.
 Inner peace is the only state-of-mind that shares common ground with The Father, which I describe as…

 An inner calm so complete that nothing is wanting; there are no internal or external conflicts.
-It’s a nonjudgemental state that’s passionate about creating, open to change and in order.
+It’s a nonjudgmental state that’s passionate about creating, open to change and in order.

 When will The Kingdom arrive?
 That’s up to you!